Protocol Setup#

 Maximum processing time per part with the robot (in seconds) |

-Defines the maximum reference time after which the system considers handling or transmission of the coordinates related to a run completed and typically switches from RUN to IDLE.
-This parameter is used for statistics and workflow management.
-Attention It is not a robot error timeout, but a time reference used for cycle calculation and productivity metrics. |
+This defines the maximum time after which the system considers the management/sending of coordinates for a run to be complete and typically switches from the RUN status to the IDLE status.
+Parameter used for statistics and workflow management.
+Attention It is not a robot error timeout, but a time reference for cycle calculation and productivity metrics. |

 Max Object Count Return#